-Notes to Financial Statements (Statutory-Basis) December 31, 2022, 2021 and 2020
+Notes to Financial Statements (Statutory-Basis) December 31, 2023, 2022 and 2021

 - Level 1 Quoted prices (unadjusted) in active markets for identical assets or liabilities.
 The Company's Level 1 assets and liabilities primarily include exchange-traded equity securities and mutual funds, including those which are part of the Company's separate account assets. - Level 2 Inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly or indirectly.
-The Company's Level 2 assets and liabilities primarily include investment grade municipal, corporate bonds, and surplus notes within the Company's separate account, preferred stock, stock warrants, interest rate swaps, to be announced (TBA) forward contracts, industrial and miscellaneous bonds, foreign government bonds, and initially rated NAIC 6 residential mortgage-backed securities representing senior and subordinated tranches in securitization trusts containing residential mortgage loans.
+The Company's Level 2 assets and liabilities primarily include investment grade municipal, corporate bonds, and surplus notes within the Company's separate account, preferred stock, stock warrants, interest rate swaps, to be announced (TBA) forward contracts, industrial and miscellaneous bonds, foreign government bonds, bank loans, and initially rated NAIC 6 commercial and residential mortgage-backed securities.
 The fair values of these instruments are determined through the use of third-party pricing services or models utilizing market observable inputs. - Level 3 Significant unobservable inputs for the asset or liability.
-The Company does not have any significant assets or liabilities carried at fair value that meet the definition of Level 3.
+The Company's Level 3 assets primarily include fixed income residual tranches, which is priced utilizing client statements.